-6. Temporarily Restricted Net Assets
+7. Temporarily Restricted Net Assets

-Temporarily restricted net assets result from gifts of cash or other assets with donor imposed restrictions.
+Temporarily restricted net assets result from gifts of cash or other assets with donor-imposed restrictions.
 Temporarily restricted net assets are released from restrictions when amounts are expended for the purpose specified or upon expiration of time restrictions.
-Net assets are restricted for the following purposes as of June 30, 2016:
+Net assets were restricted for the following purposes as of June 30, 2017: